JulianCataldo/astro-content/README.md

 - Mimic a relational database design as: **Table** > **Row** > **Column**.
 - …or a document based DB (as Mongo) like: **Collection** > **Document** > **Field**.
+- Reduce mental load, too many levels makes thing exponentially harder to track.
 - Encourage cross-referencing documents and re-usability, over brittle, overly specific deep nesting.
-- Reduce mental load, too many levels makes thing exponentially harder to track.
-- 1 level = 1 business concern = 1 physical "role", mirroring paths structure.
+- 1 level = 1 business concern = 1 physical "role", mirrored in paths structure.
 - With CMS, like Wordpress or Strapi, you typically get "post types" and "pages" with their own "fields", all of which are mapped to the RDBMS.

-Please note that a property (file) itself, like a `<person>`/`bio.{md,mdx,yaml}` can host as many levels as you need.
+Please note that a property (file) itself, like a `<person>/contact.{md,mdx,yaml}` can host as many levels as you need.
 It's JSON, in the end, even if it is expressed in pure YAML or YAML in Markdown front matter.

 > **Note**: Astro Content might support content base switching in the future, that means one more level, if you really need it.
-> In the meanwhile, you can merge entities, while glob-importing, or with symbolic links (see _Tips and Tricks_ section),
+> In the meanwhile, you can merge entities, when glob-importing, with symbolic links (see _Tips and Tricks_ section),
 > or simply using different Astro projects, if it's OK for you.

 It should be possible to make Astro Content support indefinite levels of nesting,